-The purpose of the undergraduate accounting major is to provide students with a solid educational foundation for entry into a wide range of accounting careers, and prepare students to pursue graduate or advanced professional education.
-The accounting profession may be divided into two major segments: public accounting and private accounting.
+The purpose of the undergraduate accounting major is to provide students with a solid educational foundation for entry into a wide range of accounting careers and prepare students to pursue graduate or advanced professional education.
+The accounting profession may be divided into two major segments: public accounting and other accounting jobs.

-Specialties in this area include auditing, tax, and management advisory services.
+Specialties in public accounting include auditing, tax, and management advisory services.
 Some of the larger public accounting firms have reorganized these activities along industry lines.
-Students entering public accounting should prepare to become a Certified Public Accountant (CPA).
+Students entering public accounting should prepare to become Certified Public Accountants (CPAs).
 Many students who graduate with an accounting degree are employed by CPA firms at the international, national, or local level.
 After becoming certified, some CPAs choose to open their own independent practice.

-To become a CPA in Hawaii, students will need to have 150 semester hours of college education and 18 semester hours of upper-division Accounting courses (see State of Hawaii Requirements for additional information).
+To become a CPA in Hawaii, students need to have 150 semester hours of college education and 18 semester hours of upper-division or graduate level Accounting courses.
 The Undergraduate Accounting major prepares students for entry into the Master of Accounting program (MAcc).
-A MAcc degree will provide students with the credits necessary to take the CPA exam.
-For more information on the CPA license in the State of Hawaii, check the State Board of Accountancy’s website: www.hawaii.gov/dcca/areas/pvl/boards/accountancy.
+Completing a MAcc degree will provide students with the credits necessary to become a CPA.
+For more information on the CPA license in the State of Hawaii, check the State Board of Accountancy’s website.

-Accounting positions in industry are most often available in firms engaged in wholesaling, retailing, banking, transportation, insurance, real estate, manufacturing as well as in hotels, entertainment enterprises and restaurants.
-Positions in these organizations can be found in the areas of financial accounting, managerial accounting, and accounting information systems.
-Graduates also find employment as accountants in various branches of federal, state, or local governments or in not-for-profit organizations.
-Some students study accounting even though their major interest may be in another business area.
-The education enables them to have a saleable skill for easy entry into a business firm.
+Accounting positions in the private industry are most often available in firms engaged in wholesaling, retailing, banking, transportation, insurance, real estate, and manufacturing, as well as in hotels, entertainment enterprises, and restaurants.
+Positions in these organizations include the areas of financial accounting, managerial accounting, and accounting information systems.

+Accounting graduates also find employment in various branches of federal, state, or local governments or not-for-profit organizations.
+Some students study accounting even if their primary interest resides in another business area.
+The accounting education enables them to have a valuable skill for easy entry into a business firm.

 Undergraduate Accounting Major Requirements